How to Wear Soccer Shin Guards Properly: 4 Simple

 – shin guard straps

 There are right ways and wrong ways to wear socks and shin guards.
-The right way to wear a shin guard is for the shin guards to be doing its main job, which is protecting the shin area.
-To do this the shin guard should be under your socks and about an inch or two above the ankle and about an inch or two from the knee, right in the middle of the shin.
+The right way to wear a shin guard is for it to do its main job: protecting the shin area.
+To do this, the shin guard should be under your socks and about an inch or two above the ankle and about an inch or two from the knee, right in the middle of the shin.

 Do shin guards go over or under socks?

-Shin guards are meant to be worn under socks, not over your socks whether that is your team socks, grip socks, or any other type of sock.
+Shin guards are meant to be worn under socks, not over them, whether they’re your team socks, grip socks, or any other type of sock.

 How do you wash soccer shin guards?